 Physical signs of Percocet Addiction include:

-• Constricted Pupils: Individuals with Percocet addiction often exhibit constricted pupils, even in low-light conditions, indicating the drug’s effect on the nervous system.
+- Constricted Pupils: Individuals with Percocet addiction exhibit constricted pupils, even in low-light conditions, indicating the drug’s effect on the nervous system.

-• Persistent Drowsiness: Frequent drowsiness, often nodding off at inappropriate times, reflects the sedative effects of Percocet, making daily activities challenging.
+- Persistent Drowsiness: Frequent drowsiness and nodding off at inappropriate times reflect the sedative effects of Percocet, making daily activities challenging.

-• Unexplained Weight Changes: Significant weight loss or gain can result from altered appetite and metabolism due to Percocet use, impacting overall health and nutrition.
+- Unexplained Weight Changes: Significant weight loss or gain results from altered appetite and metabolism due to Percocet use, which impacts overall health and nutrition.

 Behavioral Changes of Percocet Addiction